kairosity/mp2-tunnel-focus/testing.md

 playing around with the x & y offsets on the page, and then in an angry burst of stack overflowing, I happened upon tippy.js, which enabled me to implement the exact functionality I wanted in less than 15 minutes.
 Long live tippy.js

 __ISSUE 2:__ While tippy.js is wonderful, I found that the keyboard accessibility would not automatically close the popover from the previous task before opening a new task item further down the list.
-This led to the following untidy situation, which would be quite irritating for keyboard users:
+This led to the following untidy situation, which would be irritating for keyboard users:

 ![tippy-keyboard-access](assets/misc-images/tippy-keyboard-access.png)